uscensusbureau/recon_replication/README.md

 #### Details

-The reconstruction code was last run on a 30 node AWS EMR `r5.24xlarge` cluster.
+The reconstruction code was last run on a 30 node AWS `r5.24xlarge` cluster.
 Computation took approximiately 3 days for each set of input tables.
-The solution variability was last run on a 25 node AWS EMR `r5.24xlarge` cluster.
+The solution variability was last run on a 25 node AWS `r5.24xlarge` cluster.
 Computation took approximatley 2 weeks.
-The reidentifiation code was last run on a single AWS EC2 `r5.24xlarge` node.
+The reidentifiation code was last run on a single AWS `r5.24xlarge` node.
 Computation took approximately 2 weeks.
 Each `r5.24xlarge` node has 96 vCPUs and 768GiB of memory.

 ## Description of programs/code

 Reconstruction of the 2010 HDF via the publicly-available 2010 SF1 table files and the computation of subsequent solution variability measures do not require access to the Census Bureau's Enterprise Environment.
-The instructions below assume access to Amazon Web Services (AWS), an AWS Elastic Map Reduce (EMR) cluster similar in size to the [environment details above](#Details), an S3 bucket to hold the necessary SF1 input tabulations, and the [necessary Python packages](#Software-requirements).
+The instructions below assume access to Amazon Web Services (AWS), a cluster similar in size to the [environment details above](#Details), an S3 bucket to hold the necessary SF1 input tabulations, and the [necessary Python packages](#Software-requirements).
 Additionally, these steps require a [license](https://www.gurobi.com/solutions/licensing/) to use the Gurobi™ optimization software; a free academic license is available.

 Reidentification of a reconstructed 2010 HDF file (rHDF) requires access to sensitive data assets given in the [dataset list](#Dataset-list).
 The